-Birth Takes A Village offers Vancouver families birth doula, postpartum doula and placenta encapsulation services.
-It was created as a symbol for what I desire for the world: a strong sense of community, support, and respect.
+Birth Takes A Village was created as a symbol for what I desire for the world: a strong sense of community, support, and respect.
 Traditionally, women and mothers had a community of women and elders surrounding and supporting them during pregnancy, birth and in the early newborn period.
 Our culture has largely moved away from that community-based system, and I want to be a part of recreating it; symbolic of how, ultimately, I wish for a strong sense of community and support everywhere, for everyone.

 Part of this vision has included the creation of my free monthly prenatal group, designed to facilitate peer-to-peer knowledge sharing and community building among pregnant women and new parents.